Hakorr/HTTPDebuggerKeygen/README.md

 ## Todo

-1. Create a function for the name value
+1. Create function(s) for the value name

     * The key needs a correct name so the program recognizes it— e.g, `SN1234567890`.
 The name isn't static, your disk's serial number affects it, so it can't be shared.